Caching System¶

 This means:

-- On-demand caching (reading PROG/DDLS/etc.) still works — those types are cached the first time they're read, they just aren't in the edge index.
+- On-demand caching (reading PROG/DDLS/etc.) still works — those types are cached the first time they're read, with conditional-GET freshness for repeat reads.
+They just aren't in the edge index.

 SQLite requires a native addon¶